Set Up the Secure Viewing Station¶

-Since the Secure Viewing Station never uses a network connection or an internal hard drive, we recommend that you physically remove any any internal storage devices or networking hardware such as wireless cards or Bluetooth adapters.
+Since the Secure Viewing Station never uses a network connection or an internal hard drive, we recommend that you physically remove any internal storage devices or networking hardware such as wireless cards or Bluetooth adapters.
 If the machine has network ports you can’t physically remove, you should clearly cover these ports with labels noting not to use them.
 For an even safer approach, fill a port with epoxy to physically disable it.
+We also recommend you remove the speakers from the device (or just cut the audio cables if that’s easier).
+This is to prevent exfiltration of data from the airgap via ultrasonic audio, which cannot be heard by humans.
 If you have questions about repurposing hardware for the Secure Viewing Station, contact the Freedom of the Press Foundation.

 You should have a Tails drive clearly labeled “SecureDrop Secure Viewing Station”.
 If it’s not labeled, label it right now, then boot it on the Secure Viewing Station.
 After it loads, you should see a “Welcome to Tails” screen with two options.
 Select Yes to enable the persistent volume and enter your password, but do NOT click Login yet.
 Under ‘More Options,’ select Yes and click Forward.

 Enter an Administration password for use with this specific Tails session and click Login.